 Healthcare consumers can be defined as anyone who is affected by a health condition.
 This will obviously include patients, but also carers, friends and family - in fact anyone who is entitled to use a health-related service, but who is generally not a health professional.

-The learning resources accessible from this section of the Cochrane Training website will help get you started if you are an individual healthcare consumer, a consumer advocate, or an interested newcomer to the world of research, and would like to find out more about the important work of the Cochrane Collaboration, and how you could contribute to it.
+The learning resources accessible from this section of the Cochrane Training website will help get you started if you are an individual healthcare consumer, a consumer advocate, or an interested newcomer to the world of research, and would like to find out more about the important work of the organisation, and how you could contribute to it.

 Learning about research and systematic reviews